 As the name Superstock implies, the machines used are allowed limited modifications.
-Most modifications that are allowed are only allowed forsafety reasons or specific measures regarding the balance of performance between models as prescribed by the MCRCB.
+Most modifications that are allowed are only allowed for safety reasons or specific measures regarding the balance of performance between models as prescribed by the MCRCB.

-Superstock motorcycles require FIM Homologation (see art 5.2.9) or specific MCRCB approval in the case of motorcycles over 1000cc up to 1200cc accepted to participate in the championship at the invitation of the Promoter.
+Superstock motorcycles require FIM Homologation or specific MCRCB approval in the case of motorcycles over 1000cc up to 1200cc accepted to participate in the championship at the invitation of the Promoter.